 We define data analytics as a process of quickly analyzing digital information to discover hidden insights, forecast upcoming events, and answer important business questions to facilitate decision-making.

 Since insurance industry operations are pretty much entirely based on data-driven processes, it’s unsurprising that proper analysis can be applied to many areas of this sector.
-So, today, we’ll focus on four key benefits of insurance data analytics and discuss how it can help tackle some of your prioritized tasks in this industry.
+So, today, we’ll focus on six key benefits of insurance data analytics and discuss how it can help tackle some of your prioritized tasks in this industry.

-1. Lead Generation
+1. Smart Lead Generation

 Data Analytics for Lead Generation